CLUTR: Curriculum Learning via Unsupervised Task Representation Learning: Training Details

 \subsection{VAE Training Data}

-~ For CarRacing, we follow the same parameterization as~\cite{dcd}: each track is defined with a sequence of up to 12 integers denoting control points of a B\'{e}zier Curve. .
+For CarRacing, we follow the same parameterization as~\citet{dcd}: each track is defined with a sequence of up to 12 integers denoting control points of a B\'{e}zier Curve. .
 Each control point is represented with an integer.
 We generate 1M random sorted integer sequences of fixed length 12 with duplicates---which enables generating tracks defined with less than 12 control points.

-For navigation tasks we use the parameterization of ~\cite{paired}, generating upto 50 obstacles for each task for a $15 \times 15$ grid, surrounded by walls, effectively an active area of $13\times13$.
+For navigation tasks we use the parameterization of ~\citet{paired}, generating upto 50 obstacles for each task for a $15 \times 15$ grid, surrounded by walls, effectively an active area of $13\times13$.
 Hence, each location is numbered in 1 to 169.
 Every number except the last two of the sequence represent obstacle locations, and the last two for the goal and agent location, respectively.
 The parameter vector is thus partially permutation invariant.
-We uniformly generate 1M sequences of variable length between 2 and 52 (inclusive).
+We uniformly generate 1M and 10M sequences of variable length between 2 and 52 (inclusive), for the standard regret objective and flexible regret objective, respectively.
 The obstacle locations are sorted.